 We are not exactly spoiled for choice when it comes to smartwatches for kids so its important to do some research before deciding on a purchase.
 Here’s our selection of devices that are worth considering.

 Ages: 4 to 12

 The Kidizoom DX2 is the new and improved version of the company’s original watch.
-Now better than ever, this is probably one of the most popular devices for kids.
+Now better than ever, this is one of the most popular devices for kids on Amazon.
 It lets young ones take pictures, videos, play games, tell time and more.

 The previous generation DX allows kids to take pictures and videos via a 0.3 megapixel camera.
 There is a voice recorder that lets your little ones change their voice and give it cool effects, a pedometer, and games which can be played via the touch screen.

 The new device brings all of this and more.
 With a new sleek and stylish design the DX2 includes 55 digital and analog customizable watch faces.
 It features two cameras that allow children to capture everything from action videos to selfies and allows them to customize them into watch faces via the accompanying smartphone app.
 There is also an assortment of new games.